Hurtak/petrhurtak.com/articles/_drafts/ajax/article.md

 ### timeout

-- Fires when request takes longet than value set in then `timeout` property the request instance.
+- Fires when a request takes longer than a value set in then `timeout` property.
-- Does not fire when `timeout` is not set, request takes too ling and browser decides to close the connection, in that case `error` event is fired instead.
+- Does not fire when `timeout` is not set, request takes too long and browser decides to close the connection, in that case, `error` event is fired instead.

 ### progress

-- Fires at least one time once first chunk of data arrives, then roughly after some amount of data is downloaded.
+- Fires at least one time once the first chunk of data arrives, then after some amount of data is downloaded.
     - In Chrome it is roughly after each 32KB are downloaded.
-    - In Firefox it seemed to fire related on current network speed, so there could be several kilobytes huge chunks.
-At minimum there seemed to be 6.4KB chunks.
+    - In Firefox it seemed to fire relative to the current network speed, it varied between few KB and several hundred KB.
-- `event.total` size of the request body in Bytes.
+- `event.total` the size of the request body in Bytes.
 - `event.loaded` number of Bytes downloaded.

 ```js